ideoforms/isobar/README.md

     SCALAR (scalar.py)
     PChanged             - Outputs a 1 if the value of a pattern has changed.
-    PDiff                - Outputs the difference between the current and previous values of an input pattern PSkipIf              - If <skip> is false, returns <input>; otherwise, returns None.
+    PDiff                - Outputs the difference between the current and previous values of an input pattern PSkipIf              - If `skip` is false, returns `input`; otherwise, returns None.
-    PNormalise           - Adaptively normalise <input> to [0..1] over a linear scale.
+    PNormalise           - Adaptively normalise `input` to [0..1] over a linear scale.
     PMap                 - Apply an arbitrary function to an input pattern.
     PMapEnumerated       - Apply arbitrary function to input, passing a counter.
-    PLinLin              - Map <input> from linear range [a,b] to linear range [c,d].
+    PLinLin              - Map `input` from linear range [a,b] to linear range [c,d].
-    PLinExp              - Map <input> from linear range [a,b] to exponential range [c,d].
+    PLinExp              - Map `input` from linear range [a,b] to exponential range [c,d].
-    PRound               - Round <input> to N decimal places.
+    PRound               - Round `input` to N decimal places.
     PScalar              - Reduce tuples and lists into single scalar values, PWrap                - Wrap input note values within <min>, <max>.
-    PIndexOf             - Find index of items from <pattern> in <list>
+    PIndexOf             - Find index of items from `pattern` in <list>

     SEQUENCE (sequence.py)
-    PSeries              - Arithmetic series, beginning at <start>, increment by <step>
-    PRange               - Similar to PSeries, but specify a max/step value.
+    PSeries              - Arithmetic series, beginning at `start`, increment by `step` PRange               - Similar to PSeries, but specify a max/step value.
-    PGeom                - Geometric series, beginning at <start>, multiplied by <step>
-    PImpulse             - Outputs a 1 every <period> events, otherwise 0.
+    PGeom                - Geometric series, beginning at `start`, multiplied by `step` PImpulse             - Outputs a 1 every <period> events, otherwise 0.
-    PLoop                - Repeats a finite <pattern> for <n> repeats.
+    PLoop                - Repeats a finite `pattern` for `n` repeats.
     PPingPong            - Ping-pong input pattern back and forth N times.
-    PCreep               - Loop <length>-note segment, progressing <creep> notes after <repeats> repeats.
+    PCreep               - Loop `length`-note segment, progressing `creep` notes after `repeats` repeats.
-    PStutter             - Play each note of <pattern> <count> times.
+    PStutter             - Play each note of `pattern` `count` times.
     PSubsequence         - Returns a finite subsequence of an input pattern.
     PReverse             - Reverses a finite sequence.
-    PReset               - Resets <pattern> whenever <trigger> is true PCounter             - Increments a counter by 1 for each zero-crossing in <trigger>.
+    PReset               - Resets `pattern` whenever `trigger` is true PCounter             - Increments a counter by 1 for each zero-crossing in `trigger`.
-    PCollapse            - Skip over any rests in <input>
-    PNoRepeats           - Skip over repeated values in <input>
-    PPad                 - Pad <pattern> with rests until it reaches length <length>.
+    PCollapse            - Skip over any rests in `input` PNoRepeats           - Skip over repeated values in `input` PPad                 - Pad `pattern` with rests until it reaches length `length`.
-    PPadToMultiple       - Pad <pattern> with rests until its length is divisible by <multiple>.
+    PPadToMultiple       - Pad `pattern` with rests until its length is divisible by `multiple`.
     PArpeggiator         - Arpeggiator.
     PEuclidean           - Generate Euclidean rhythms.
-    PPermut              - Generate every permutation of <count> input items.
+    PPermut              - Generate every permutation of `count` input items.
     PPatternGeneratorAction - Each time its pattern is exhausted, request a new pattern by calling <fn>.
     PSequenceAction      - Iterate over an array, perform a function, and repeat.

     CHANCE (chance.py)
-    PWhite               - White noise between <min> and <max>.
+    PWhite               - White noise between `min` and `max`.
     PBrown               - Brownian noise.
     PWalk                - Random walk around list.
-    PChoice              - Pick a random element from <values>, weighted by optional <weights>.
+    PChoice              - Pick a random element from `values`, weighted by optional `weights`.
-    PSample              - Pick multiple random elements from <values>, weighted by optional <weights>, PShuffle             - Shuffled list.
+    PSample              - Pick multiple random elements from `values`, weighted by optional `weights`, PShuffle             - Shuffled list.
-    PShuffleInput        - Every <n> steps, take <n> values from <pattern> and reorder.
+    PShuffleInput        - Every `n` steps, take `n` values from `pattern` and reorder.
     PSkip                - Skip events with some probability, 1 - <play>.
     PFlipFlop            - flip a binary bit with some probability.
-    PSwitchOne           - Capture <length> input values; loop, repeatedly switching two adjacent values.
+    PSwitchOne           - Capture `length` input values; loop, repeatedly switching two adjacent values.

     TONAL (tonal.py)
     PDegree              - Map scale index <degree> to MIDI notes in <scale>.
     PFilterByKey         - Filter notes based on their presence in <key>.
-    PNearestNoteInKey    - Return nearest note in <key>.
+    PNearestNoteInKey    - Return the nearest note in <key>.
     PMidiNoteToFrequency - Map MIDI note to frequency value.

     STATIC (static.py)
-    PStaticGlobal        - Static global value identified by a string, with OSC listener.
     PGlobals             - Static global value identified by a string.
-    PStaticCurrentTime   - Returns the position (in beats) of the current timeline.
+    PCurrentTime         - Returns the position (in beats) of the current timeline.

     FADE (fade.py)
     PFadeNotewise        - Fade a pattern in/out by introducing notes at a gradual rate.